During the last 10 years more than 169 million people in the United States have had their medical records exposed, according to a new study.

-The study, published in the “Annals of Internal Medicine,” found that about 150 million people had their Social Security numbers, drivers’ license numbers, and dates of birth compromised through data breaches while the remaining victims had personal information such as their names, email addresses and phone numbers put at risk.
+The study, published in the “Annals of Internal Medicine,” found that about 150 million people had their Social Security numbers, drivers’ license, and dates of birth compromised through data breaches while the remaining victims had personal information such as their names, email addresses and phone numbers put at risk.
 About 50 million people also had their medical records exposed, including information such as lab results, diagnoses, and prescriptions.
 More than 2.4 million people had especially sensitive records, including HIV status, sexually transmitted diseases, and mental health treatment, put at risk.

 Along with breaches of medical records, the study found 49 million patients had their financial information, including credit card numbers and bank accounts, compromised.